opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

    :alt: Testing group Euphrates reporting page

-An evolution of the reporting page is planned to unify test reporting by creating a landing page that shows the scenario status with one glance (this information was previously consolidated manually on a wiki page).
+An evolution of the reporting page is planned to unify test reporting by creating a landing page that shows the scenario status in one glance (this information was previously consolidated manually on a wiki page).
 The landing page will be displayed per scenario and show: